abhimanyu-agi/genAI--SAP-HANA-AI-Assistant/README.md

 # HANA AI Assistant 🤖

 This project demonstrates a conversational AI assistant built with Streamlit and powered by OpenAI's GPT models.
-It allows users to interact with an SAP HANA database, generate charts, fetch external data (like weather), execute simple commands, perform forecasting, and update records using natural language queries.
+It allows users to interact with an SAP HANA database, generate charts, fetch external data (like weather), execute OS commands

 ## Architecture Overview